-Axioma, now part of Qontigo, has developed a new algorithm to produce thousands of robust issuer-specific and rating/sector credit curves.
+We have developed an algorithm to produce thousands of robust issuer-specific and generic rating/sector credit curves.
 In this blog post, we discuss the challenges associated with credit curve construction, and how we solved them, presented with illustrative interactive charts.

 1. Lots of curves…

 We begin with the scale of the problem: to support the full range of applications of credit curves we need to build lots of them.
 Rate and spread term structures are one of the cornerstones of fixed-income analysis and so there are many different applications: risk model construction, asset pricing, relative value analysis, liability discounting… the list goes on.
 To support these applications, we require broad issuer curve coverage, as well as broad coverage for sector or rating-based credit curves.
 In addition, these curves must be granular: full-term structures, with differentiation across currency, subordination tier, region, rating and industry.
-The challenge is to develop a fitting algorithm that can robustly calculate all these curves on a daily basis.
-The chart summarizes the number of curves produced on a typical day for a selection of currencies.
+The challenge is to develop a fitting algorithm that can robustly calculate all these curves on a daily basis, and do so in reasonable time.
+The chart below summarizes the number of curves produced on a typical day for a selection of currencies.
+Cloud-based solutions such as Databricks are employed to facilitate quick calculation of all the curves – a full 19yr history of daily curves can be generated in a matter of days.
+The curve history is based on analytics of over 1 million instruments, which are also calculated using cloud technology.

 2. How is an issuer actually defined?